eobikoru/library-management/README.md

 Clone or Download the Repository to have access to the project files.
 Clone the repository using:

-git clone <repository-url>

-Alternatively, download the project files as a ZIP and extract them.
+ download the project files as a ZIP and extract them.

 Install Python 3.7 or higher is installed on your system.
 You can download it from python.org.